ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 Sounds simple...

->Being simple is a noble pursuit of any design and trying to make something simple is hard.
+>Being simple is a noble pursuit of any design and trying to make something simple is hard.- Anonymous.
-- Anonymous.